 - to connect with other students – before you set foot on campus.

 We’ll look at your Year 11 results and your soft skills – things like empathy, resilience, and the motivation to create a world worth living in.
 To get the Advantage, you’ll apply online and answer three simple questions to show us you have what it takes to make an impact in your community.
 Some of our most competitive courses may have limits on the number of offers made via the Charles Sturt Advantage early offer program.
 So apply as early as you can.

 “The Charles Sturt Advantage early offer program was extremely simple to navigate.
 I loved how straightforward the questions were.
 I applied as I felt I had soft skills that were otherwise overlooked due to my quiet nature and personality.
 I was also approached by my school careers adviser who strongly suggested that applying for the program would be in my favour.”

-SRS is a program that lets universities make early offers of undergraduate admission to Year 12 students, using criteria other than (or in addition to) the ATAR.
+SRS is a program run by UAC that lets universities make university early offers of undergraduate admission to Year 12 students, using criteria other than (or in addition to) the ATAR.
 It can be a great way to get a head start on planning for your time at uni, meaning you can apply for accommodation earlier (to get the room you really want!) and enjoy the summer after your HSC knowing you’ve already got an offer in the bag.

 How do I apply for SRS?